On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Introduction

 We say that an analytic adic space $X$ is \textit{$\kappa$-small} if the cardinality of the underlying topological space $|X|$ is less than $\kappa$, and for all open affinoid subspaces $\Spa(R, R^+)\subset X$, the ring $R$ has cardinality less than $\kappa$.
 In this paper, all the analytic adic spaces will be assumed to be $\kappa$-small.

 We say that a profinite set is \textit{$\kappa$-small} if it has cardinality less than $\kappa$.
-We denote by $*_{\kappa-\pet}$ the site of $\kappa$-small profinite sets, with coverings given by finite families of jointly surjective maps.
-Recall that the category of $\kappa$-condensed sets/groups/rings/etc. is defined as the category of sheaves on $*_{\kappa-\pet}$ with values in sets/groups/rings/etc., \cite[Definition 2.1]{Scholzecond}, and it is equivalent to the category of contravariant functors from $\kappa$-small extremally disconnected sets to sets/groups/rings/etc. taking finite disjoint unions to finite products, \cite[Proposition 2.7]{Scholzecond}.
+We denote by $*_{\kappa{\text-}\pet}$ the site of $\kappa$-small profinite sets, with coverings given by finite families of jointly surjective maps.
+Recall that the category of $\kappa$-condensed sets/groups/rings/etc. is defined as the category of sheaves on $*_{\kappa{\text -}\pet}$ with values in sets/groups/rings/etc., \cite[Definition 2.1]{Scholzecond}, and it is equivalent to the category of contravariant functors from $\kappa$-small extremally disconnected sets to sets/groups/rings/etc. taking finite disjoint unions to finite products, \cite[Proposition 2.7]{Scholzecond}.

 Unless explicitly stated otherwise, all condensed sets will be $\kappa$-condensed sets (and often the prefix ``$\kappa$'' is tacit).
 We will denote by $\CondSet$ the category of $\kappa$-condensed sets, and by $\CondAb$ the category of $\kappa$-condensed abelian groups.
+We denote by $\Solid\subset \CondAb$ the full subcategory of $\kappa$-solid abelian groups (see Theorem \ref{mainsolid}, Notation \ref{solidnot}, and Remark \ref{solidcut}).

 All condensed rings will be $\kappa$-condensed commutative unital rings.
 Given a ($\kappa$-)condensed ring $A$, we denote by $\Mod_A^{\cond}$ the category of $A$-modules in $\CondAb$.
 We write $\underline{\Hom}_A(-, -)$ for the internal Hom in the category $\Mod_A^{\cond}$ (and in the case $A=\Zz$, we often omit the subscript $\Zz$).